Improvement of Heatbath Algorithm in LFT using Generative models: Heatbath as Parallelizable Block Metropolis-within-Gibbs (PBMG)

+In this section, we introduce the Heat Bath methods within a generative model framework, which correspond to a Metropolis-within-Gibbs approach, using clear notation.

-Consider an $N$-dimensional probability distribution $p(\phi_1, \phi_2, ..., \phi_N)$.
-For a lattice, $N$ is the number of lattice sites and $\phi_i$ is the random variable (field, dipole, etc.) at site $i$.
+Consider an $N$-dimensional probability distribution $p(\phi_1, \phi_2, \dots, \phi_N)$.
+For a lattice, $N$ is the number of lattice sites and $\phi_i$ is the random variable at site $i$.
 We partition these sites into $G$ partitions such that the distribution of a site $i$ in a partition $g$, conditioned on all sites $j\notin g$, is independent of all sites $i' \in g \setminus i$.

-For implementing MCMC in general state-spaces, one requires to construct a Markov chain transition kernel $p(\phi_i|\phi_{j\neq i})$ that keeps the target distribution $p(\phi_1, \phi_2, ..., \phi_N)$ invariant, and is ergodic for this distribution.
+For implementing MCMC in general state-spaces, one requires to construct a Markov chain transition kernel $p(\phi_i|\phi_{j\neq i})$ that keeps the target distribution $p(\phi_1, \phi_2, \dots, \phi_N)$ invariant, and is ergodic for this distribution.
 Such kernels can also be combined via composition.
 Keeping this in mind, let $K_i$ be a transition kernel that updates the site $i\in g$, keeping all other sites of the lattice the same.
 Then the combined kernel that changes all the sites in the partition $g$ is

 and the overall kernel for updating all the sites in a lattice is